Dixon Machado: Minor leagues

+Major leagues

 The Tigers promoted Machado to the major leagues from the Triple-A Toledo Mud Hens on May 24, 2015.
 He made his major league debut the next day in a game against the Oakland Athletics.
-Prior to being called up, Machado was hitting .274 with one home run and 16 RBIs in 40 games with the Mud Hens.
+Prior to being called up, Machado was hitting .274 with one home run and 16 RBI in 40 games with the Mud Hens.
 On May 27, Machado got his first career major league hit, a single off of Sean Doolittle of the Oakland Athletics in the sixth inning.

 Machado was named to the International League's all-star team in 2015, and played in the Triple-A All-Star Game.
 On September 1, 2015, Machado was named to the International League post-season All-Star game.
-Machado was hitting .259 with 47 RBIs, 15 steals, and a .640 OPS in 124 games with the Mud Hens.
+Machado was hitting .259 with 47 RBI, 15 steals, and a .640 OPS in 124 games with the Mud Hens.
 His .976 fielding percentage ranked among the best for International League shortstops.

 Machado was named the Venezuelan Winter League Player of Week for the week ending October 26, 2015.
 While playing for Leones del Caracas, Machado batted 22-for-57 (.386) with seven doubles, three home runs and 11 RBIs.

 Machado spent most of 2016 with the Toledo Mud Hens, batting .266/.349/.356, receiving a promotion to Detroit in mid-August.
 He played in eight games for the Tigers after he was promoted.

 Machado made the 2017 Opening Day roster for the Tigers.
 On July 6, he hit his first major league home run off Chris Stratton of the San Francisco Giants.
 Machado hit .259/.302/.319 in 166 at bats for the 2017 Tigers.

 Machado again made the Tigers' Opening Day roster in 2018.
 He hit a ninth-inning walk-off home run on April 18, lifting the Tigers to a win over the Baltimore Orioles, but was designated for assignment on July 4 after batting .206/.263/.290 in 67 games with only that one home run.
 After clearing waivers unclaimed by any other major league team, Machado could have elected free agency but chose to accept the assignment to AAA Toledo on July 8, for whom he batted .225/.321/.279.
 He declared free agency on October 3, 2018.

-Miami Marlins

-On November 29, 2018, Machado signed a minor-league contract with the Miami Marlins.
-He was released on March 26, 2019.

 Chicago Cubs

+On November 29, 2018, Machado signed a minor league contract with the Miami Marlins.
+He was released prior to the start of the season on March 26, 2019.

-On March 29, 2019, Machado signed a minor league deal with the Chicago Cubs, and was assigned to AAA Iowa Cubs.
-With Iowa he batted .261/.371/.480 in 329 at bats, with a .978 fielding percentage at shortstop.
-He elected free agency on November 4, 2019.
+On March 29, 2019, Machado signed a minor league contract with the Chicago Cubs, and was assigned to Triple–A Iowa Cubs.
+With Iowa he batted .261/.371/.480 with 17 home runs and 65 RBI, and a .978 fielding percentage at shortstop.
+Machado elected free agency following the season on November 4.